Culinary linguistics: Product labelling

-For example, the themes of ambiguity and sensual language can be extrapolated via syntactic analysis (eg. noun-modifiers) of labels like:
+For example, the themes of ambiguity and sensual language can be extrapolated via syntactic analysis (e.g., noun-modifiers) of labels such as:

-Product labelling and Health
+Product labelling and health

-Arguments around vague language in food labelling are also tied to issues of health (see nutrition facts label).
+Arguments around vague language in food labelling are also tied to issues of health (cf. nutrition facts label).
 For example, research on infant formula addresses fine print as a critical realization of multimodality and its effects on communication, particularly in conveying the saliency of health information.
 Research have additionally expounded on the links between “the ambiguity inherent in the naming of some products” and the differences in perceptions of healthfulness and taste by dieters and non-dieters.
 Furthermore, such research broaches psycholinguistics by noting that these different groups demonstrate differing capacities to subconsciously alter their taste perceptions based on languages in food labels.
-Existing linguistic research on food labelling and health also addresses objective meal sizes, nutrient content claims (e.g., “low fat”), health benefit claims (e.g., “may increase bone density”; and brand names.
+Existing linguistic research on food labelling and health also addresses objective meal sizes, nutrient content claims (e.g., "low fat"), health benefit claims (e.g., "may increase bone density"), and brand names.